tenox7/rsh-mcp/README.md

 rsh-mcp provides read/write facility using `rcp` copy in/out.
 However this is not very effective for editing files.
 It's generally advised to make your agent write/edit/modify files locally then copy them over.
 Even better mount the workspace folder locally and remotely via NFS/SMB so the files can be edited in place.

+### Privileged port

+Some RCP/RSH servers require connections source port to be privileged range (<1024).
+This rsh/rcp client does that but on some OS'es it may require elevated privileges.

 ### Optional: Configuration with Default Settings

 You can override defaults if you want to always use the same username/target: